-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Central Federation Body; - regular reviews by the Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.
+- regular reviews by the Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.

-The Central Federation Body has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Directors have appointed a firm of external auditors to perform assurance work on the internal controls as permitted by the Academy Trust Handbook.
+The Central Federation Body has considered the need for a specific internal audit function and have appointed a firm of external auditors to perform assurance work on the internal controls as permitted by the Academy Trust Handbook.
 The work includes giving advice on financial matters and performing a range of checks on the Federation's financial systems.
-Reports are made on a termly basis to the Directors on the operation of the systems of control and on the discharge of the Central Federation's financial responsibilities.
+Reports are made on a termly basis to the Directors on the operation of the systems of control and on the discharge of the Central Federation Body's financial responsibilities.
 No material weaknesses were identified.
 The Federation's internal scrutiny service is provided by Transforming, Inspiring, Advising, Assuring (TIAA).